robmclarty/suggestible-input/README.md

 The initial pattern matching algorithm is based on [fuzzysearch](https://github.com/bevacqua/fuzzysearch).

-The JS implementation of the Levenshtein algorithm is based on [fuzzyset](https://github.com/Glench/fuzzyset.js).
+The JS implementation of the Levenshtein algorithm is based on that in [fuzzyset](https://github.com/Glench/fuzzyset.js).

 The "x" icon used in the examples is from [ionicons](https://github.com/driftyco/ionicons).